buckii/gravity-forms-duplicate-prevention/readme.txt

 = How can I contribute to the further development of this plugin? =

-The plugin's source is hosted on Github: {link}.
+The plugin's source is hosted on Github: https://github.com/buckii/gravityforms-duplicateprevention.
 If you'd like to contribute, please feel free to send us a pull request or contact us there.

 == Changelog ==